 My opinion is that a well-designed raw diet is likely to be at least equal to feeding a complete and balanced commercial formula.
 Notice, however, that I said well-designed.
-The complexity of nutrition means it’s easy to make mistakes.
+The complexity of nutrition means it’s very easy to make mistakes.

 I’m not talking about relatively minor matters, like whether the diet has grains or not, I’m talking about diets bad enough to kill.
-Five great examples immediately come to mind.
+Five major examples immediately come to mind.

 Most normal dogs can tolerate higher fat levels in their diet but for some dogs, it can lead to pancreatitis.
 Whenever vets see a vomiting dog with a sore abdomen, the first thing they think about is this common disease.